newnetdev/NetworkToCode-Class/labs/Ansible_Lab_06_Jinja2.md

 ```

-Keep in mind that the values for this variable was defined in **Step3**, within the playbook.
-Ansible will pass those variables to the template, which will then render it.
+Keep in mind that the value for this variable was defined in **Step3** within the playbook.
+Ansible auto-loads all variables it's aware of at run-time and makes those variables available to the playbook and any template.

 ##### Step 8